vircadia/vircadia-docs-sphinx/docs/source/script/js-tips.md

 When creating objects in world, it's often very helpful to know where your avatar currently is.

-High Fidelity uses a 3D Cartesian coordinate system where the position vector of an entity or avatar looks like this:
+Vircadia uses a 3D Cartesian coordinate system where the position vector of an entity or avatar looks like this:

 ```javascript
 { x: 0, y: 0, z: 0 }